Jo Dee Messina: 2013–present: Independent Label, Dreambound Records

 In May 2013, Messina started a Kickstarter campaign to fund her next album.
 The lead single, "Peace Sign", was released on August 23, 2013, by Dreambound Records.
 The full-length album, Me, was released on March 18, 2014, featuring 12 new songs.
 "A Woman's Rant" and "He's Messed Up" were released in 2014 as the second and third singles from the album, respectively, and Messina embarked on the Me Tour in support of the album in October 2014.

 Messina has been performing new self-penned songs "Will You Love Me" and "Masquerade" at shows since 2015.
 While Messina anticipated that they would be a part of a new EP, entitled Masquerade, she has since reassessed the direction of her music and is continuing to write new material, mostly faith-based in an effort to share God's word, for an eventual project.

 In April 2018, Messina appeared on Huckabee on Trinity Broadcasting Network, to debut her new song, written by Messina with producer Seth Mosley, "Bigger Than This".
 The song caught the attention of the country music and Christian music industries, giving Messina the opportunity to bring new tracks to existing fans, while also introducing herself into an entirely new space.
 To follow up her faith-based, original song, Messina released her own version of Cory Asbury's award-winning "Reckless Love" to country and Christian radio.

+In the summer of 2023, Messina released another single, "Just To Be Loved," which she wrote based on real-life experiences and inspiration from her teenage son's friends.
+According to Messina, “The gist of the song is, don’t change who you are just to be loved because God made you perfect.
+He made you priceless and He already loves you with a perfect love.”

+Messina continues to spend her time songwriting, in preparation for an eventual new project to share with her supportive fan base.
+“I’ve been writing a lot,” she said.
+“I’ve been so inspired.
+Melodies are pouring out of me.
+Prepare for lots of songs from me.
+I’m just so thankful, since looking back on my life, it wasn’t pretty.
+I’m grateful for every day.
+I grew up so poor and I’ve been so blessed with my career and family — and then there are the fans who come out and who have been so supportive.”

+In 2025, Messina added to her resume of successes when she increased her presence on social media, skyrocketing across all platforms and engaging fans and followers with authentic, comedic content and inspiring daily videos.
+The amassed social following has translated over to her live show, as fans are consistently filling venues to see the hitmaker perform.